cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 are honoured only when the module is the main module and are ignored entirely when the module is consumed as a dependency.
 In this sense "local" in the filename means "local to this module — not propagated to consumers", not "machine-local".
-Replace directives change how you build without affecting what your consumers see; that is the core guarantee.
+Module replaces change how you build without affecting what your consumers see; that is the core guarantee.
 "Local development" is the most common motivation, but as UC2–UC4 show, replaces are often committed, shared, and